2.8 Access Networks¶

 PON is similar to Ethernet in the sense that it defines a sharing algorithm that has evolved over time to accommodate higher and higher bandwidths.
 G-PON (Gigabit-PON) is the most widely deployed today, supporting a bandwidth of 2.25-Gbps.
 XGS-PON (10 Gigabit-PON) is just now starting to be deployed.

-While cellular telephone technology had its roots in analog voice communication, data services based on cellular standards are now the norm, thanks in no small part to the increasing capabilities of smartphones.
+While cellular telephone technology had its roots in analog voice communication, data services based on cellular standards are now the norm.
 Like Wi-Fi, cellular networks transmit data at certain bandwidths in the radio spectrum.
 Unlike Wi-Fi, which permits anyone to use a channel at either 2.4 or 5 GHz (all you have to do is set up a base station, as many of us do in our homes), exclusive use of various frequency bands have been auctioned off and licensed to service providers, who in turn sell mobile access service to their subscribers.

 Like 802.11, cellular technology relies on the use of base stations that are connected to a wired network.
 In the case of the cellular network, the base stations are often called Broadband Base Units (BBU), the mobile devices that connect to them are usually referred to as User Equipment (UE), and the set of BBUs are anchored at an Evolved Packet Core (EPC) hosted in a Central Office.
 The wireless network served by the EPC is often called a Radio Access Network (RAN).